jkwchui/chem-jon-hk/docs/jon/teaching/plays/managing-IA/README.md

 ### One-on-One meetings

 In one-on-one meetings I try to role-model effective thinking, and take a Socratic approach.
 Most of the time I listen with a sheet of A3 paper, and sketch out what they describe.
-The sketches often inform what questions to ask.
+The sketches often inform what questions to ask and exposes hidden contraditions.

 I feel that my meetings with students are generally effective because of three key skills.
 The first is my ability to *see* the experiments / would-be data, and represent them in diagrams; the second is the ability to read very fast.
 Students often present me with papers / articles that I have never seen before, and I simply need to read it to know where they are at.[^speed]